-Etsy Pricing Strategy: How to Price for Profit (Not Just Revenue)
+Etsy Pricing Strategy: Price for Profit, Not Revenue

 Start with Your Costs, Not the Market

 The most common pricing mistake on Etsy is looking at competitors first.
-You search for similar products, see prices ranging from $25–40, and price yours at $30.
-The problem?
-Your competitors might have lower material costs, different fee structures, or — more likely — they haven't done the math either and are losing money on every order.
+You search for similar products, see prices ranging from $25-40, and price yours at $30.
+Your competitors might have lower material costs, different fee structures, or weak margins of their own.

 Instead, work from the bottom up: